Perennials & Biennials

 Native: eastern Asia, Siberia

-Linnaeus’ imaginative mind named this genus after the Latin sculellum meaning “a little dish,” because of its resemblance to the flower’s helmet-shaped calyx.
-In its native China called huang-chin.
-Used medicinally since ancient times in China to cure colds, fever, headaches and insomnia.
-William Robinson, father of the mixed perennial border, described the flowers and use of skullcap as having “rich velvety dark blue flowers.”
+Linnaeus’ imaginative mind named this genus after the Latin sculellum meaning “a little dish,” because of its resemblance to the flower’s helmet-shaped petal-like calyx.
+Used medicinally since ancient times in China to cure colds, fever, headaches, and insomnia.

 • Scutellaria diffusa Turkish skullcap Z 5-10